Menu Menu

 This is an archive in constant progress…

-This archive gives you the results, goal scorers, stories, pictures and productions of TV and web streaming that we access so far.
-There are gaps.
-But we know that clubs, federations and fans have access to archive material.
-Pictures, stories and documents.
-We would love to be able to include that into this archive, to be completed and renewed.
+This archive gives you the results, goal scorers, stories, pictures and links to FIB TV with productions of TV and web streaming that we access so far.
+There are a few gaps.
+But we know that clubs, federations and fans have access to their own statistics, pictures, stories and documents.
+We would love to include that into this archive, to be developed.
 Don’t hesitate to let your own documentation be a part of this historic archive.

 2023